North Orange County Community College District

 Ability to interpret, apply and explain rules, regulations, policies and procedures

 Ability to analyze situations accurately and adopt an effective course of action

 Ability to plan, organize and prioritize work

 Ability to understand and follow oral and written directions

 Ability to communicate effectively, both orally and in writing

 Ability to establish and maintain effective working relationships with others

 Ability to understand scope of authority in making independent decisions

 This position requires a valid driver’s license.
 Incumbent may be required to travel off site for business reasons.
 All employees driving personal, leased, or district-owned vehicles for District related activities must certify possession of a valid Driver’s License.
 Employees must certify that personal vehicles are covered by automobile insurance as required by California law.
-(Board Policy 6010, Section 4.0)
+(Administrative Procedure 7400, Section 4.0)